 The Brookbush Institute for Human Movement Science (Corrective Exercise + Program Design)

-Additionally, Candace has extended experience in Self Myofascial Release, Laban/Bartenieff Fundamentals, Gyrotonic Expansion system and in Ballet, Horton, Dunham, Graham, Soca and Afro-Caribbean Dance Techniques.
+Additionally, Candace has extended experience in Afro-Caribbean Dance Techniques, Self Myofascial Release, Laban/Bartenieff Fundamentals, Gyrotonic Expansion system and in Ballet, Horton, Dunham, Graham, and Soca Dance.
 CanDanceFit merges the benefits of dance training with fitness and personal training strategies to serve both the average individual and the budding to professional performer.
 Currently, Candace does in-home training for clients in Manhattan and Brooklyn, and teaches Soca Dance and Total Body Conditioning at Mark Morris Dance Center.

 Candace produces her own dance work under two umbrellas: ContempoCaribe and Dance Caribbean COLLECTIVE.
 ContempoCaribe is a choreography and performance project creating art that embodies the plurality of experiences within the Caribbean Diaspora.
-ContempoCaribe's work has been performed at Dance Caribbean Collective's New Traditions Festival, COCO Dance Festival (Trinidad), Dancing While Black: jumpin fences, Dance Enthusiast's Moving Caribbean in NYC, Draftwork and Danspace Project among others.
+ContempoCaribe's work has been performed at Dance Caribbean COLLECTIVE's New Traditions Festival, COCO Dance Festival (Trinidad), Dancing While Black: jumpin’ fences, Dance Enthusiast's Moving Caribbean in NYC, Draftwork at Danspace Project among others.
 Dance Caribbean COLLECTIVE is a collaborative and organising body, creating platforms for artists developing work from a Caribbean perspective, to show their work within the local diaspora community in NYC.
 DCC produces a season of Caribbean cultural events leading up to the annual New Traditions Festival.

 As a performer, she is attracted to work that is challenging physically and emotionally, and is especially motivated to dance the stories of the Caribbean and its Diaspora.
 She has been honored to perform at major venues including, the Queen's Hall (T&T), Apollo Theater, the John F. Kennedy Center, Mark Morris Dance Center, New York Live Arts, Aaron Davis Hall, Danspace Project and the United Nations Plaza.

-- La Danse Caraibe - Heather Henderson Gordon for Peter Minshall, Island People, CARIFESTA
+La Danse Caraibe - Heather Henderson Gordon for Peter Minshall, Island People, CARIFESTA

-Other special awards and professional accreditations include being a part of the inaugural Dancing While Black Fellowship Cohort 2015/2016, Adelphi University's 2016/2017 10 Under 10 program for young alumni, Dixon Place Artist-in-Residence for fall 2017 and 2018 class of the Executive Program in Arts & Culture Strategy through National Arts Strategies and University of Pennsylvania.
+Other special awards include being a part of the inaugural Dancing While Black Fellowship Cohort 2015/2016, Adelphi University's 2016/2017 10 Under 10 program awardee, and Dixon Place Artist-in-Residence for fall 2017.